FAQs & Funding Information

 Who do I contact regarding DPhil study and research interests?
 Profiles of the academic staff are shown here: https://www.hoa.ox.ac.uk/academic-and-admin-staff

 Will I be interviewed if I apply for any of the postgraduate programmes?
 Interviews are not normally held as part of the MSt admissions process.
 Assessors may get in touch with an applicant directly via email in case of any queries, but this is rare.
 For the DPhil programme, interviews may be arranged for some applicants as part of the admissions process.
 If travel to Oxford is not convenient, interviews can take place in person, by telephone or via Skype.

-All specific questions regarding a prospective or current research student application (including queries regarding offers, withdrawals and deferrals) should be addressed to the Faculty of History Graduate Office: firstname.lastname@example.org
+All specific questions regarding a prospective or current research student application (including queries regarding offers, status of application, withdrawals and deferrals) should be addressed to the Faculty of History Graduate Office firstname.lastname@example.org

 If you have a query about applying to be a recognised student within the Department of History of Art, please direct your query to the Faculty of History Graduate Office as they are responsible for these requests.
 Email email@example.com

 The June and Simon Li Graduate Scholarship in the History of Chinese Art.
 These scholarships are awarded on merit.
 Please apply to University of Oxford graduate admissions in the usual way.
 Further details about admissions can be found here.

 Sir Denis Mahon Award at Oxford University.
 This scholarship covers a year's tuition fees and is available to one UK student, commencing the MSt History of Art, who is interested in studying the Baroque and/or UK post-WW2 artists.
 The student will need to meet and engage with the Trustees of the Sir Denis Mahon Foundation during the course of their studies at Oxford.